PraveenNellihela/my-test-website/content/pages/index.md

     backgroundSize: full
     title: Welcome.
     subtitle: >-
-      I am an Devops Engineer, born in Sri Lanka, living in Germany.
+      I was an Electrical and Electronic Engineer -> Software Developer -> now, a Devops Engineer. , born in Sri Lanka, living in Germany.
 This site contains my thoughts, guides and everything in between.
     styles:
       self: